 Custom internal certificate authority (CA)

-The Traceable runner CLI allows you to configure a custom root CA file if your organization uses a private CA file to sign server certificates.
+The Traceable Runner CLI allows you to configure a custom root CA file if your organization uses a private CA file to sign server certificates.
 Adding the custom CA file ensures secure communication between the runner and both the Traceable platform and your organization’s servers.
 This security is achieved using the certificates signed by the private CA file.

 To set up a custom CA file, you must set the TRACEABLE_ROOT_CA_FILE